kimkulling/kimkulling/README.md

 Hi there, I am Kim Kulling!

 I am a professional Software-Architect and Project-Lead in my day job.
-I live with my girlfriend and two children in Luebeck, a city at the baltic see.
+I live with my girlfriend and two children in Luebeck, a city on the Baltic Sea.
 Involved to:
 - [The Open Asset Importer Library](https://github.com/assimp/assimp)